 In the end, an image should never be larger than 1MB, a normal image file is between 70KB - 400KB.
 An average website is about 4MB so an image should not be 1/4th of that space.
 Smaller photos should be between 80KB - 150KB and the larger hero images can be somewhere between 250KB - 350KB.
 Larger images should be used more sparingly throughout the site.

 When it comes to SEO it is important to not use the default name form the camera or image (Eg. IMG_000001).
 Adding relevant keywords will help your website have a higher ranking in search engines.
 Having a name that describes what your image is about will help Google, so a name that describes the photo and includes dashes instead of spaces will work best.
 A name under 25 characters and without a special character that gives the photo some context will help.
 There is also no need to include stop words like (a, the, it, to, etc.).
 A file name like astronaut-outer-space.jpg will work better than IMG_000001.jpg.

 Optimizing your images will increase the speed of your site, your search engine ranking, and increase your websites overall user experience.
 Leading to more visitors staying on your website and less storage on servers (which saves you money).
 With only a few steps a huge 15MB file can be reduced to 340KB.
 Every KB adds up over time and will lead to a better experience on your site.

 Saving an image in its proper dimensions, knowing when to use the right file format (JPG for general photos, PNG for details and transparency, SVGs for vector images, and GIFs for animation), and experimenting with the best settings for each format will help you get the perfect photo.
 If a slow loading page, with massive images files, describes your current website, then we can help!
-Get in touch today and we can help speed up you reduce image sizes, improve page load speed and help grow your business one perfectly sized image at a time!
+Get in touch with our web design services today, and we can help speed up!
+By reducing image sizes, improving page load speed and helping to grow your business one perfectly sized image at a time!